EmmaTheMartian/maple/readme.md

 > For a more comprehensive example, see [`example.maple`](example.maple).

+## `maplecli/`

+You may notice the `maplecli` folder.
+It contains a CLI tool to parse and read Maple files.
+For the most part it is completely useless to most, but I use it to test erroneous Maple files.

+It can also be used in shell scripts to read Maple files for configuration, if you want to do that for whatever reason.

 ## License

 `maple` is dual-licensed under MIT and the Unlicense.
 Pick whichever you prefer :P